-It is the task of the Nomination Committee to prepare a proposal for the AGM on the number and identity of candidates for the Board of Directors, and the identities of the Chair and any vice chair.
+It is the task of the Nomination Committee to prepare a proposal for the AGM on the number and identity of candidates for the Board, and the identities of the Chair and any vice chair.

 The Equity Partner Meeting elects four Equity Partners to the Nomination Committee; of these, one is elected as Chair and one as vice chair.
-The Chair or members of the Board of Directors or the CEO/TSP cannot be members of the Nomination Committee.
+The Chair or members of the Board or the CEO/TSP cannot be members of the Nomination Committee.
 The term of office of the members of the Nomination Committee lasts from one Equity Partner Meeting to the second next Equity Partner Meeting held in connection with the AGM, unless decided otherwise.

-At the end of the financial year, members of the Nomination Committee were Matias Lindholm (chair), Juha Laitinen, Heikki Lassila, and Kai Wist.
+At the end of the financial year, members of the Nomination Committee were Juha Laitinen (chair), Mikael Guarnieri, Mika Kaarisalo and Netta Mikkilä.